 Professor Ewan Macdonald

-Ewan is an occupational physician who trained in occupational medicine in the coal mining industry and has since led UK and international services in industrial sectors as diverse as computing, textiles, aluminium production and health care.
+Ewan is an occupational physician who trained in occupational medicine in the coal mining industry and has since led the UK and international services in industrial sectors as diverse as computing, textiles, aluminium production and health care.
 He is a former Dean of the UK Faculty of Occupational Medicine and founder and Past President of the Occupational Medicine section of the Union of European Medical Specialists.
 He retired from the Scottish NHS at the end of 2011, having developed the Salus service in NHS Lanarkshire.
-Salus is the largest NHS based occupational health and safety service which has a track record of innovation, of developing services for the workless, and of income generating for the NHS.
+Salus is the largest NHS based occupational health and safety service which has a track record of innovation, developing services for the workless, and income-generating for the NHS.